2017/18 Peer Review Cycles

 Continuous Application Process

-This scheme allows applicants to apply at any time during the year rather than through just one annual round.
-This is to allow researchers and partner organisations to develop timely collaborations.
+This scheme allows applicant to apply at any time during the year rather than through just the one annual round, to allow researchers and partner organisations to develop timely collaborations.
 The grant commencement date is not fixed for 1 January - it will be aligned with the timing of each peer review cycle.
-This allows funding to be administered more quickly after grants are awarded provided all necessary documentation is in place.

 - Schools and Faculties may have their own internal dates for the purpose of peer review/Head of School and Assistant Dean (Research) approval etc. Please contact your School Executive Officer and Faculty Research & Research Training Officer or Faculty Research Development Manager for further information on School/Faculty internal processes.